Exploring transition pathways in the Landau-Brazovskii model: Conclusions and discussions

 For the LB model, different phases generally require distinct optimal domain sizes, for instance, a cubic domain with the edge length $2\sqrt{2}\pi$, $2\sqrt{3}\pi$, $2\sqrt{5}\pi$, and $2\sqrt{6}\pi$ for the BCC, FCC, A15, and DG phases, respectively.
 In constructing each transition pathway, an appropriate unified domain size is selected to ensure compatibility between the two phases involved and accommodate the corresponding critical nucleus.
 Different transition pathways may require different domain sizes, and it is challenging for a single computational domain to stabilize multiple phases simultaneously.
 As a compromise, one may employ the crystalline approximation method \cite{cam2,jiang2025approximation} in conjunction with Diophantine approximation techniques.
 This strategy may enable the calculation of phase transitions involving more phases, for example, FCC and A15 phases, but it often requires substantially larger computational domains and leads to excessive computational costs.

-An alternative strategy is to relax the fixed-domain constraint and design new efficient algorithms, allowing both the order parameter and the computational domain size to evolve simultaneously, ultimately reaching the final state along with its optimal domain size.
+An alternative strategy is to relax the fixed-domain setting in the present study and develop algorithms that allow both the order parameter and the computational domain size to evolve simultaneously.
+In practice, the computational grid is fixed in terms of the number of structured grid points, while the domain size is treated as a continuous parameter.
+Varying the domain size corresponds to a rescaling of spatial coordinates, allowing the system to select energetically favorable domain sizes without altering the grid topology.
+This approach provides a practical way to explore optimal domain sizes during phase transitions without the additional computational cost associated with large domains, while the systematic development of such dynamically rescaled algorithms is left for future work.

+In our current study, we consider the transition pathways between two phases with parameters chosen away from phase boundaries.
+As shown in case 1, approaching the phase boundary increases both the energy barrier and the size of the critical nucleus, making transitions more difficult.
+Near triple junctions in the phase diagram, multiple metastable phases can coexist with comparable free-energy levels, resulting in a highly complex energy landscape with closely-spaced local minima and saddle points.
+While such transitions are in principle accessible within the current methodology, resolving detailed transition pathways poses significant computational challenges, including multistability and finite-domain effects.
+A systematic exploration of transitions near triple junctions would be computationally demanding and is left for future investigation.